jamiesonbates/WhatAreStockOptions/README.md

 Another example of stock is privately held stock.
 This is stock where there is no public market to buy and sell your ownership of a company.
 This might happen if you start a company and give out shares to investors who give you money to build your company in exchange for some ownership of the company, for example.

-Employees of companies can benefit from recieving stock and can recieve both public or private stock.
-The terms are really up to the company.

 ## What are options?
 Options are closely related to stock, because essentially, an option is the right but not the obligation to buy or sell stock.
 In cases where employees are offered options, they will most likely be offered the right to buy stock at a pre-determined "strike price."